-Mileage Log Template: Mileage Tracking Form the IRS Wants
+Vehicle Mileage Log Book: Mileage Tracking Form For IRS

 The IRS scrutinizes the mileage deduction because many taxpayers abuse it.
 The most common reason people lose this deduction is lack of adequate records.
 If you face an IRS audit, make sure your mileage log meets the IRS’ requirements.

 How To Keep Track of Mileage for Taxes?

 According to the IRS, your mileage log must include a record of: